 - A. Personal appearance must be neat and well groomed.
-Please shower, brush teeth, and use unscented deodorant. - B. No perfume, after shave, cologne is to be used prior to internship. - C. Hair: shoulder length or longer hair must be tied back and off of face. - D. Nails: fingernails shall be no longer than the end of the finger; clean and neatly trimmed. - E. No artificial nails of any type, including shellac or gel nails. - F. Nail polish must be fresh, pale, and not chipped. - G. Jewelry: - a) Small earrings or studs that do not dangle are acceptable. - b) One earring per ear only. - c) Modest necklaces that do not dangle are acceptable. - d) Wrist watch is acceptable. - e) One modest ring per hand.
-Rings should not have the potential to catch on equipment or injure patients. - H. No evidence of tattoos or piercings other than the ears.
-This includes navel, nose, eyebrow, tongue, etc. - a) Any piercings other than those in the ear lobes must be removed or covered to not be noticeable while at clinical. - b) Those students who have tattoos must keep them covered while at the clinical site.
+Please shower, brush teeth, and use unscented deodorant. - f) No perfume, after shave, or cologne is to be used prior to internship. - g) Hair: shoulder length or longer hair must be tied back and off of face. - h) Nails: fingernails shall be no longer than the end of the finger; clean and neatly trimmed. - i) No artificial nails of any type, including shellac or gel nails. - j) Nail polish must be fresh, neutral toned, and not chipped. - k) Jewelry: - a) Small earrings or studs that do not dangle are acceptable. - b) One earring per ear only. - c) Modest necklaces that do not dangle are acceptable. - d) Wristwatch is acceptable. - e) One modest ring per hand.
+Rings should not have the potential to catch on equipment or injure patients. - f) No evidence of tattoos or piercings other than the ear.
+This includes navel, nose, eyebrow, tongue, etc. - a) Any piercings other than those in the ear lobes must be removed or covered so not noticeable while at clinical. - b) Those students who have tattoos must keep them covered while at the clinical site. - c) Uniform: - a) Navy blue medical scrub uniform with CCD logo on left chest. - b) A navy lab coat may be worn over navy scrubs, but it must have the CCD logo affixed, except at CHC.. - c) A white or black shirt may be worn under scrub top for warmth. - d) Shoes: white or black nursing style shoes or an all-white or all black sturdily constructed, closed toe walking shoe.
+No visible logos on shoes unless they are white on white or black on black. - e) CCD nametags and film badges must be worn at all times while in the clinical setting. - f) A complete uniform ensemble includes navy scrubs, appropriate shoes, CCD identification badge, dosimetry badges, clinical competency book/exam verification book. - g) Students in clinical without their name tag or current dosimetry badge, or not in proper uniform will be sent home to retrieve missing uniform items; the missed time will be unexcused made up on designated make-up days. - h) Some hospital sites require additional badging specific to their site, for admission to the building or parking.
+It is the responsibility of the student to return these items when the clinical rotation is completed.
+Failure to do so, may delay graduation or posting of grades.